annadoannn/sp25-cse110-lab4/expand/expand.md

 **Q2: Related to the first question, why do you believe that the developer(s) who created JavaScript made it loosely typed?
 Why do you think they added asynchronous features?**
 <br>

-The creators of JavaScript designed it in a short time frame with the goal of making it accessible to a wide range of users, including those without formal programming backgrounds.
+The creators of JavaScript designed it with the goal of making it accessible to a wide range of users.
 Loose typing supports this goal by allowing developers to write code more quickly and flexibly without worrying about strict type declarations.
 This design choice made the language easier to learn and well-suited for rapid prototyping and experimentation.

 Asynchronous features were included because JavaScript was intended to run in web browsers, which need to remain responsive to user input even while performing background tasks like fetching data.
 Blocking operations would freeze the user interface, resulting in a poor user experience.
 Asynchronous constructs such as event listeners and `setTimeout()` allow JavaScript to handle tasks non-blockingly, enabling smooth, interactive web applications.